-- Visual condition inspection of the UAS components; - Airframe structure (including undercarriage), all flight control surfaces, and linkages; - 3.
-Registration markings, for proper display and legibility; - Movable control surface(s), including airframe attachment point(s); - Servo motor(s), including attachment point(s); - Propulsion system, including powerplant(s), propeller(s), rotor(s), ducted fan(s), etc.; - Verify all systems (e.g., aircraft and control unit) have an adequate energy supply for the intended operation and are functioning properly; Avionics, including control link transceiver. - 8.
-Avionics, including control link transceiver, communication/navigation equipment, and antenna(s): - 9.
-Calibrate UAS compass prior to any flight; - Control link transceiver, communication/navigation data link transceiver, and antenna(s); - 11.
+- Visual condition inspection of the UAS components; - Airframe structure (including undercarriage), all flight control surfaces, and linkages; - and linkages;3.
+Registration markings, for proper display and legibility; - Movable control surface(s), including airframe attachment point(s); - Servo motor(s), including attachment point(s); - Propulsion system, including powerplant(s), propeller(s), rotor(s), ducted fan(s), etc.; - Verify all systems (e.g., aircraft and control unit) have an adequate energy supply for the intended operation and are functioning properly; - Avionics, including control link transceiver, communication/navigation equipment, and antenna(s); - Calibrate UAS compass prior to any flight; - Control link transceiver, communication/navigation data link transceiver, and antenna(s); - 11.
 Display panel, if used, is functioning properly; - Check ground support equipment, including takeoff and landing systems, for proper operation;

-- 13. Check that control link correct functionality is established between the aircraft and the Control System (CS); - 14.
-Check for correct movement of control surfaces using the CS; - 15.
-Check onboard navigation and communication data links; - 16.
-Check flight termination system, if installed;17.
-Check first for correct type and guest - 17.
+- Check that control link correct functionality is established between the aircraft and the CS; - Check for correct movement of control surfaces using the CS; - Check onboard navigation and communication data links; - 16.
+Check flight termination system, if installed; - 17.
 Check fuel for correct type and quantity; 18.
 Check battery levels for the aircraft and - CS;19.
-Check that any equipment, such as a camera, is securely attached; - 20.
-Verify communication with UAS and that the UAS has acquired GPS location from at least four satellites; - 21.
-Start the UAS propellers to inspect for any imbalance or irregular operation; - 22.
+Check that any equipment, such as a camera, is securely attached; - Verify communication with UAS and that the UAS has acquired GPS location from at least four satellites; - Start the UAS propellers to inspect for any imbalance or irregular operation; - 22.
 Verify all controller operation for heading and altitude; - If required by flight path walk through, verify any noted obstructions that may interfere with the UAS; - 24.
 At a controlled low altitude, fly within range of any interference and recheck all controls and stability.